Thursday, January 19, 2012

 Have A Question or Comment?
 No Problem Just Ask!

 Repeat after me, "There are no dumb questions."
 I have learned that my students often ask the best questions and remind me of what my students don't know that I'm assuming they know.
 It's easy when you have mastered a skill to forget what beginners know and don't know.
-I check my blog often, so I will answer back if you have a question or comment!
+So feel free to ask a question or comment below!

 How Can I Use Sewing?